 Connection established!

-Sometimes, you’ll see multiple messages printed for one browser request; the reason might be that the browser is making a request for the page as well as a request for other resources, like the favicon.ico icon that appears in the browser tab.
+Sometimes you’ll see multiple messages printed for one browser request; the reason might be that the browser is making a request for the page as well as a request for other resources, like the favicon.ico icon that appears in the browser tab.

 It could also be that the browser is trying to connect to the server multiple times because the server isn’t responding with any data.
 When stream goes out of scope and is dropped at the end of the loop, the connection is closed as part of the drop implementation.
 Browsers sometimes deal with closed connections by retrying, because the problem might be temporary.
 The important factor is that we’ve successfully gotten a handle to a TCP connection!